What Happens When a New York State Resident Dies?

-If you’ve recently lost a loved one, or are helping someone who has, we know this is a challenging time.
-We are here to help you with estate administration, New York probate and the inheritance process.
+If you’ve recently lost a loved one, or are helping someone who has, it is a challenging time.
+Robert Adler is here to help you with estate administration, New York probate and the inheritance process.

 The New York Family Exemption